Yogeshsaini1729/entnt-project/README.md

 - Appointment data is persisted using local storage.
 - Ensure all dependencies are installed before running the application.

 Feel free to explore the code, and thank you for checking out the Momentum Fitness Collective project!
-If you have any questions or encounter issues, please don't hesitate to reach out to the project contributors.
+If you have any questions or encounter issues, please don't hesitate to reach out .